tamermint/repticle/README.md

 - As part of the build backdrop project to build something in Crypto and interface with backdrop partners to get it launched

-- Incorporating steganography in content in order to combat deepfakes
+- Incorporating <> in content in order to combat deepfakes/fake content

-- Output of this project : PoC of a service that helps users to prove authenticity of content - inbuilt attestations in content using steganography
+- Output of this project : PoC of a service that helps users to prove authenticity of content - attestations

 - What does an authentic content look like?
 At a pixel level?

-- Create a service for user to prove authenticity of content - content demarcated with a steganographic curve and minted on chain
+- Create a service for user to prove authenticity of content - content demarcated with a <> curve and minted on chain

 - This project will also seek to solve a problem of the Consumer Layer of Crypto - the user friendly interface that is sometimes lacking in these services.